Parasitic flies of domestic animals: General characteristics

 Antennae are usually long, with many similar and symmetric segments.
 These are small to very small flies, usually of delicate morphology with relatively long legs and wings.
 Body and wings are often covered in fine scales.
 Thorax is distinctly humped, abdomen is elongated.
 All species of veterinary and medical importance are blood feeders, with various types of mouthparts (these variations do not relate clearly to dipteran taxonomy).

 Aedes aegypti female mosquito engorging with blood.

-Lifecycle is a complete metamorphosis with larvae that are nonparasitic, living in environments such as pools of water, soil, and streams.
+Lifecycle is a complete metamorphosis with larvae that are parasitic, living in environments such as pools of water, soil, and streams.
 A complete metamorphosis is illustrated by the photograph of Stomoxys eggs, larvae, and adult (Stomoxys are in suborder Brachycera).
 Only females feed on blood, taking a large meal to support production of several hundred eggs, followed by several more cycles of blood meal followed by egg laying.
 Males feed on plant nectar and similar sources of sugars.